 - How do you travel around on a daily basis? - How might that be affected by the introduction of driverless vehicles?
-General observations During this session participants discussed their current transport routines, how they could be affected by driverless vehicles, what they thought were important issues to consider and then identified their hopes and fears around driverless vehicles.
+General observations During this session, participants discussed their current transport routines, how these routines could be affected by driverless vehicles, what they thought were important issues to consider and then identified their hopes and fears around driverless vehicles.
 Your transport routine today Participants' experiences in this section are unsurprising.
 They reported that they travel widely both within and beyond Greater Manchester quite regularly.
-Given their range of backgrounds, locations and regular journeys, they do so using a wide range of transport methods including cars, taxis, trains, trams, walking and cycling.
-This established the importance of transport in participants' lives, and how major changes to transport might affect their lives.
-The most common reasons given for journeys being enjoyable generally fell into the categories of comfort and convenience, with journeys being not too busy, quickly connecting people from where they were to where they wanted to go.
-Another positive of journeys was they sometimes offered opportunities to socialise.
-Some of the common reasons given for not enjoying recent journeys related to heavy traffic, routes being crowded and bad weather.
-These observations are unlikely to be different from the experiences of the wider population.
+Given their range of backgrounds, locations and regular journeys, they travel using a wide range of transport methods including cars, taxis, trains, trams, walking and cycling.
+This established the importance of transport in participants' lives, and how major changes to transport might affect this.
+Participants answered questions about how regularly they use a variety of transportation in Greater Manchester.
+The graph below demonstrates the range of how regularly people use the bus.
+Similar data is available for driving a car or van, being a passenger in a car or van, using the train, using the metrolink, cycling, using taxi apps, black cabs / minicabs and walking.1 When asked what they enjoyed about their journeys, participants' answers mostly fit in the categories of comfort, convenience and efficiency.
+Participants cited opportunities to socialise as being a positive aspect of their choice of transport mode.
+"Ease of getting from A to B" "Easy journey and parking"

+"Conversation and driving" Some of the common reasons given for not enjoying recent journeys related to heavy traffic, routes being crowded and bad weather.
+These observations are unlikely to be significantly different from the experiences of the wider population.
 How might driverless vehicles affect your travel?

-Around half of the participants began the day expressing optimism about potential benefits of driverless vehicles, with the other half of participants tending to be split between expecting that 'driverless vehicles would have no effect' and 'driverless vehicles would make worse'.
+Participants were asked at the start of the day how they thought driverless mobility would affect their experiences of transport, specifically in areas such as accessibility, cost, safety and congestion.
+Around half of the participants began the day expressing optimism about the potential benefits of driverless vehicles, with the other half of participants tending to be split between expecting that 'driverless vehicles would have no effect' and 'driverless vehicles would make worse' issues of accessibility, cost, safety and congestion.
+For example, the graph below shows participants mostly thought that driverless mobility would reduce harm caused by traffic accidents, but some thought it would make that worse, and a similar amount were unsure.
 Around half the participants expected that driverless vehicles would make transport more expensive.
-These answers show a fairly wide spread of opinions held at the start of the day on the impacts of driverless vehicles on people's travel routines.
-The one area which participants agreed on most was that driverless vehicles would improve the 'availability of my time to do things while travelling', with 80% choosing this answer.
+These answers show a spread of opinions held at the start of the day on the possible impacts of driverless vehicles on people's travel routines.
+The one area which participants agreed on most was that driverless vehicles would increase the 'availability of time to do things while travelling', with 80% choosing this answer.